 301 Introduction to Bilingual Education.
 This course will prepare teachers to be qualified to teach in classrooms where English is the second language.
 Students will be concerned with both the theory and the skills necessary to teach speaking, reading, writing, and comprehension in a bilingual situation.
-The course includes such matters as linguistics, language interference, vocabulary, sentence structure, idioms, teaching English as a second language, placement of the newly-arrived student, choice of learning materials, and the use of specialized audio-visual aids.
-Each student will observe and then practice in local bilingual classrooms.
-Paper and an examination.
+The course includes such matters as linguistics, language interference, vocabulary, sentence structure, idioms, teaching English as a second language, placement of the newly-arrived student, choice of learning materials, and the use of specialized audiovisual aids.
+Each student will observe in local bilingual classrooms.
+Course includes lesson planning and videotape mini-lessons.
 Prerequisite: Spanish 202.
 Ms. E. Greenway.